lacuna/model/README.md

 ![](doc/arithmetic1.png)

 We have extended off in two directions, but currently have no way to combine these values.
-In our model, all dependencies beyond the first must be referred to **lexically**, or by name.
+In our model, all dependencies beyond the first must be referred to by name, or **lexically**.
 We **bind** a name to an execution path in our graph, and refer to that name elsewhere:

 ![](doc/arithmetic2.png)